Particular/docs.particular.net/persistence/upgrades/asp-4to5.md

 For an overview of the SDK changes, refer to the official Azure [migration guide](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/tables/Azure.Data.Tables/MigrationGuide.md).

 In brief though, instances of `CloudTableClient` need to be replaced with `TableServiceClient` and `TableEntity` needs to be replaced with `ITableEntity` when declaring saga entities.
+Any properties that should be excluded from storage, use the `IgnoreDataMember`-attribute instead of `IgnoreProperty`.

 ### Passing an instance of the client